walra356/CamiFITS.jl/docs/src/index.md

 development.
 The user can create, read and extend .fits files as well as create, edit and delete user-defined metainformation.

-*Disclaimer 2023-06-6:* The author is currently writing the manual.
+*Disclaimer 2023-07-5:* The author is currently writing the documentation.
 In this process the code is tested, both with regard to FITS conformance and runtest coverage.
-Known issues remain to be solved and the package certainly did not reach a stable form .
+Known issues remain to be solved but the package steadily converges to a stable form.

 ## Table of contents